chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_2.md

 ![Cloudflare Tunnel 6](../images/cloudflare_tunnel_6.png)

-Move to the Public network tab, here is the place you enter your IP address of local machine and the domain name you want to use for this tunnel.
+Move to the Public network tab, here is the place you enter your IP address of the local machine and the domain name you want to use for this tunnel.
 In this case, I use the domain name `soictstock.io.vn` that I registered on Cloudflare earlier.

 ![Cloudflare Tunnel 7](../images/cloudflare_tunnel_7.png)

 Note that you will need to enter your local machine IP address.
-Use `ipconfig` command on Windows or `ip a` command on Linux to find your local machine IP address. **DO NOT** enter `localhost` or `127.0.0.1`, this will not work.
+Use the `ipconfig` command on Windows or the `ip a` command on Linux to find your local machine IP address. **DO NOT** enter `localhost` or `127.0.0.1`, this will not work.

-After that, you can run the Tunnel using the docker command provided by Cloudflare.
-Your webstie now can be accessed via the domain name you just entered, e.g., `https://soictstock.io.vn`.
+After that, you can run the Tunnel using the Docker command provided by Cloudflare.
+Your website now can be accessed via the domain name you just entered, e.g., `https://soictstock.io.vn`.

 # 7. Cloudflare WAF (Web Application Firewall)

 ## Theory

-When register domain name and use Tunnels of Cloudflare, we are actualy using Clodflare as a reverse proxy for our web application.
-This come with some additional security features that can be enbaled to protect our web application, one of them is the Web Application Firewall (WAF).
+When registering a domain name and using Tunnels of Cloudflare, we are actually using Cloudflare as a reverse proxy for our web application.
+This comes with some additional security features that can be enabled to protect our web application, one of them is the Web Application Firewall (WAF).

 ## Implementation